You’d think that nouns and pronouns would be easy, because we use them every day. But proper usage often trips people up.

 Verbs as Nouns

-There’s been a new and startling reversal of the Nouns as Verbs problem, presented by several US football announcers.
-Here’s an example: He broke contain (a verb).
+In a new and startling reversal of the Nouns as Verbs problem, several US football announcers have presented this example: He broke contain (a verb).
 This should be: He broke containment (a noun).
-This spoken shortcut is a colloquialism that should be avoided — both in speech and in writing.

-It’s one thing to be casual when you’re speaking, but you need to be careful when you’re putting something down on paper.
+It’s one thing to be casual when you’re speaking, but you need to be careful when you’re writing.
 Set your work aside for several days, or longer, then re-read it.
 You may have to reconstruct some phrases or sentences to “sound” better to your readers.

 Copyright © 2016 by Affordable Editing ServicesShare This: